VernonGrant/gnu-c-language-manual/markdown/String-Constants.md

-As with any array in C, using the string constant in an expression converts the array to a pointer (see [Pointers](Pointers.md)) to the array's first element (see [Accessing Array Elements](Accessing-Array-Elements.md)).
+As with any array in C, using the string constant in an expression converts the array to a pointer (see [Pointers](Pointers.md)) to the array's zeroth element (see [Accessing Array Elements](Accessing-Array-Elements.md)).
 This pointer will have type `char *` because it points to an element of type `char`. `char *` is an example of a type designator for a pointer type (see [Pointer-Type